Communiacs/coffee-junkie/Readme.md

 ### What we expect
 You will find a file `Documentation.md` in both project folders `api` and `vuejs`.
 We would like to be able to understand how you approached the individual steps and how you finally implemented the requirements.
 Please roughly document your steps of implementation there.

 If you are satisfied with your results, please create a zip file from the entire project and send it by e-mail to `w.freund@communiacs.de`.
-We are looking forward to your input and a possible personal meeting as a new colleague.
+We are looking forward to your input and always hold a seat for you.

 ## Do you have any questions?
 If something should be unclear for you, or questions arise, you can always contact us at `w.freund@communiacs.de`.
 By the way, if you have experience in implementing TYPO3 or shopware projects, we should meet anyway.